Alluxio/documentation/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

----
-layout: global
-title: Deploy Alluxio on a Cluster with HA
+# Deploy Alluxio on a Cluster with HA
-nickname: Cluster with HA
-group: Install Alluxio
-priority: 3
----

-* Table of Contents
-{:toc}

 ## Overview